Floataqq/lsh/README.md

  ### Icons do not display correclty
 This may be due to two reasons:
 - Your terminal renders the icons differently.
 Then, the best you can do is replace the icons to the ones that do render correctly.
 Use [the nerd font cheat sheet](https://www.nerdfonts.com/cheat-sheet) to choose icons for yourself
 - Your terminal cannot render unicode.
-On unix the fix is distro-dependant, but on windows you can try:
+On unix the fix is terminal-dependant, but on windows you can try:
-    - install [Windows Terminal](https://github.com/microsoft/terminal) (also available in Microsoft Store)
+    - installing [Windows Terminal](https://github.com/microsoft/terminal) (also available in Microsoft Store)
     - changing your codepage with `chcp 65001` ([guide on how to make this permanent](https://stackoverflow.com/questions/7432545/change-codepage-in-cmd-permanently))

 **!
 Important:**